bbauska/Coursera-Bootstrap/README.md

 ### Adding Scss Variables

--   Open the *conFusion* project in a text editor of your choice.
-In the css folder, create a file named *styles.scss*.
+-   Open the <i>conFusion</i> project in a text editor of your choice.
+In the css folder, create a file named <i>styles.scss</i>.
 We will add the Scss code into this file.

 -   Add the following Scss variables into the file: